Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 ###Data Collection Phase
-During the wMBUS collection phase the device receives any wireless M-Bus data with valid CRC and stores it for the following LoRaWAN upload phase but only if the received telegram passes the user defined white list filters.
+During the wMBUS collection phase the device receives any wireless M-Bus data with valid CRC and stores it (without DLL CRCs) for the following LoRaWAN upload phase but only if the received telegram passes the user defined white list filters.
 Similar telegrams of one identical meter may be received multiple times during this phase.
 In this case the newest telegram with the same id, type and length will replace the previously received one.
 Only the latest telegram will be